 - Heat a pan with oil.

-- Pop the mustard seeds and add the cinnamon stick, cloves and curry leaves.
+- Pop the mustard seeds and add the cinnamon stick, fennel seeds, cloves and curry leaves.

 - Add green chilies, onions and grated ginger.